Risk-Sensitive Diffusion: Robustly Optimizing Diffusion Models with Noisy Samples: Experiments

-\parag{Experiment setup and results.} Following common practices~\citep{ho2020denoising}, we adopt the FID score~\citep{heusel2017gans} to evaluate the generative models.
-For baselines, we adopt two standard diffusion models (VE~SDE and VP~SDE) and three risk-conditional models (details in Appendix~\ref{appendix:risk-cond baseline}).
+\paragraph{Experiment setup and results.} Following common practices~\citep{ho2020denoising}, we adopt the commonly used Wasserstein Distance~\citep{heusel2017gans,kolouri2019generalized,colombo-etal-2021-automatic} to evaluate the generative models, which measures the discrepancy of two distributions.
+For baselines, we adopt two standard diffusion models (VE~SDE and VP~SDE) and three risk-conditional models (details in Appendix~\ref{appendix: baselines}).
 In Table~\ref{tab: main experiment}, we can see that our models significantly outperform all baselines regardless of the backbone model and the dataset.
-For example, with VE SDE as the backbone, our model has FID scores lower than Risk Conditional by $1.577$ on the Telemonitoring dataset and $4.063$ on MIMIC-III.
+For example, with VE SDE as the backbone, our model has Wasserstein distances lower than Risk Conditional by $1.577$ on the Telemonitoring dataset and $4.063$ on MIMIC-III.

-We also depict our model's PRD curves~\citep{sajjadi2018assessing, NEURIPS2019_5f8e2fa1} and two baselines on the Telemonitoring dataset.
+We also depict the PRD curves~\citep{sajjadi2018assessing, NEURIPS2019_5f8e2fa1} of our model and two baselines on the Telemonitoring dataset.
 The PRD curve is similar to the precision-recall curve~\citep{davis2006relationship} used in testing classification models: the curves that locate more at the upper right corner indicate better performances.
 From Fig.~\ref{fig: prd}, we can see that our model consistently achieves better recall scores than the baselines at identical precision scores.
 Plus, the PRD curve of our model is very close to the upper right corner, indicating the generation distribution of our model is almost consistent with the distribution of clean samples.